coastalwhite/cobs-rs/README.md

 an encoding for arbitrary data which removes any occurrence of a specific marker byte.
 This is mostly useful when we are transferring arbitrary data which is terminated with a null byte, and therefore we don't want our arbitrary data buffer to contain any null bytes.
-In fact, this crate will automatically the marker byte at the end of any encoded buffer.
+In fact, this crate will automatically append the marker byte at the end of any encoded buffer.

 Take a look at [the documentation](https://docs.rs/cobs-rs/).